frontline-hq/sveltekit-i18n/README.md

 export function getLang(): string {

 }

+/*	setLangPref(), sets the users lang preference in localstorage (and redirects afterwards).
+*/
+export function setLangPref(lang: string) {}

+/* redirect(), corrects the route based on the users preferences */ export function redirect() {}

+/* getLangPref(), returns the users language preference based on browser settings and localstorage (localstorage takes precedence)
+*/
+export function getLangPref(lang: string) {}

+/*	match(), the matcher function required by sveltekit in the /params/lang.ts file.
+*/
+export function match() {

+}

+/* rollupI18NPlugin(), the rollup plugin that amongst other things also reads the i18n config file and exposes it to this i18n library for usage.
+*/
+export function rollupI18N() {

+}

+/* Wrapper component to wrap your sveltekit app with that automatically corrects the route based on the users lang preferences.
+*/
+export class LangRouter //...

 // Default export.
 Same options, but returns a svelte component that directly renders the requested piece of information (utilizing preact) export default //...